MDAnalysis/UserGuide/doc/source/formats/reference/lammps.rst

 `units real`_ in the input file) and lengths in ångströms.
 Other cases are unit-less Lennard-Jones time units.

-This presents a problem for MDAnalysis because it cannot autodetect the unit from the file.
-By default we are assuming that the unit for length is the ångström and for the time is the femtosecond.
-If this is not true then the user *should supply the appropriate units* in the keywords *timeunit* and/or *lengthunit* to :class:`~MDAnalysis.coordinates.LAMMPS.DCDWriter` and :class:`~MDAnalysis.core.universe.Universe` (which then calls :class:`~MDAnalysis.coordinates.LAMMPS.DCDReader`).
+This presents a problem for MDAnalysis, because it cannot autodetect the unit from the file.
+By default, we assume that the unit for length is the ångström and the unit for time is the femtosecond.
+If this is not true, then the user *should supply the appropriate units* in the keywords ``timeunit`` and/or ``lengthunit`` to :class:`~MDAnalysis.coordinates.LAMMPS.DCDWriter` and :class:`~MDAnalysis.core.universe.Universe` (which then calls :class:`~MDAnalysis.coordinates.LAMMPS.DCDReader`).